Driveway painting is a very basic, relatively easy DIY project. Here are what I see as the best driveway paint products that really last.

 Don’t mix the silica in your paint!
 After you roll/brush/spray each section, ‘broadcast’ or uniformly toss the silica and let it dry.
 Presto.

 I’ve seen websites telling you to dump into your bucket.
 Jeez.
-They sink to the bottom, Bob.
+It sinks to the bottom.
+Duh Bob.
+Wow.
+Hmm, ole Bob.

 Flakes?